 - Find the right length.
 Depending on the tape markings, you can add inch and foot metrics to get the measurement you need.
 Meanwhile, you’ll need to convert the measurements to millimeters and centimeters for metric tapes.

 Here are some easy measuring tests to practice your skills.
-Look at the red lines we marked and tell us the right measurement based on the reading methods discussed above.
+Examine the red lines I’ve marked and tell me the measurements based on the reading methods discussed earlier.

 Answer: 1 ¼ inch